seed-pool/seed-tools/README.md

 ### 🚀 Running the Tool

 #### Video Uploads:
 This assumes a Movie or TV show upload.
-It will fetch tmdb/imdb/tvdb ids, create a sample, create screenshots, generate a description with all these goodies linked, and upload to the requiered tracker(s)
+It will fetch tmdb/imdb/tvdb ids, create a sample, create screenshots, generate a description with all these goodies linked, and upload to the required tracker(s)
 ```bash
 ./seed-tools <input_path> -SP